 I found Gavin Andresen to cluster close to Satoshi’s samples quite consistently even when I tried different techniques.
 I found it fascinating that even his Twitter page, which I copy-pasted arduously till I reached the 3,000 word mark, loaded onto the Satoshi paper!
 I also used his GitHub documents and blog posts as a corpus.

 I also tested the corpus with 5,000 4-gram features with random sampling to see if I would get similar results.
-The 4-gram feature is a sequence of 4 characters and is a more fine grained measure than word frequencies.
+The 4-gram feature is a sequence of 4 characters and is a more fine-grained measure than word frequencies.

-Eder suggests that n-grams can be a good way detect results in noisy datasets such as with textual errors, which can be found in OCR datasets.
+Eder suggests that n-grams can be a good way to detect results in noisy datasets such as with textual errors, which can be found in OCR datasets.
 I also removed the Craig Wright dataset to simplify the results.
 I continued to find a definite cluster between Gavin Andresen and Satoshi Nakamoto.

 Andresen was a lead developer for Bitcoin since around 2010 and has been involved in cryptocurrencies ever since.
-In 2011 he was designated as lead successor of the project from Satoshi himself and continued to develop Bitcoin core.
+In 2011 he was designated as the lead successor of the project from Satoshi himself and continued to develop Bitcoin core.
 He also created the Bitcoin Foundation which started around 2012.

-In late 2016 Andresen backed Craig Wright, an Australian business man, in his statement of being the real Satoshi.
+In late 2016 Andresen backed Craig Wright, an Australian businessman, in his statement of being the real Satoshi.
 Andresen was also heavily featured in the Netflix documentary Banking on Bitcoin.
 He is still heavily involved in cryptocurrencies and gets involved in seminars and workshops.